 How to buy NFTs on Async Art

-If you’re interested in the piece, place a bid.
-Be sure to examine the layers.
-Some are available for immediate purchase and others are in an auction format (“Open to bids”).
+Be sure to examine the layers, if applicable.
+Some are available for immediate purchase and others are in an auction format: "Open to bids."

-Once you have been accepted as an artist and have created a custom piece using your tool of choice or using Async Canvas, it's time to upload your work and sell it to your community.
-Once you have uploaded your piece, you will see a “Sell” button when selected.
+Once you're accepted as an artist and have created a custom piece using your tool of choice or Async Canvas, it's time to upload your work and sell it to your community.
+Once you've uploaded your piece, you'll see a Sell button when selected.

 Async Art fees